 Remembering LeBron James’ 2011 NBA Finals Meltdown

-As LeBron gets ready for to take on the Warriors and force a Game 6 in the 2017 NBA Finals, we are looking back exactly six years ago today to Game 6 of the 2011 NBA Finals.
-It’s a day LeBron probably doesn’t care to remember because it’s the day his heavy-favored Miami Heat lost a championship to the Dallas Mavs.
-It’s a day that had many critics calling LeBron’s performance in the series one of the biggest playoff collapses by a superstar ever.
+As LeBron gets ready for to take on the Warriors in Game 6 of the 2017 NBA Finals, we are going back exactly six years ago today to Game 6 of the 2011 NBA Finals.
+It’s a day LeBron probably doesn’t care to remember because it’s the day his heavily-favored Miami Heat lost a championship to the Dallas Mavs.
+It’s a day that had many critics calling LeBron’s performance in the series one of the biggest playoff collapses ever by a superstar ever.
 It’s a day that a lot of other critics thought was a good thing for LeBron, who started the controversial season with the infamous “not one, not two, not three, not four, not five, not six” championship talk.